vamsi1609/Amazon-review-scraping-and-sentiment-analysis/Readme.md

 3. Training_DistilBERT.ipynb is the training of BERT model on the given data.
 The code was implemented on kaggle.
 It trains and saves the weights of the model.

-4. Testing_the_model.ipynb uses phone_review.csv and the trained weights.
+4. testing_the_model.ipynb uses phone_review.csv and the trained weights.
 Creates a review_score.csv which contains the score predicted by the trained model.